woodfrog/ActionRecognition/README.md

-# Action recognition (detection) based on RNN
+# Action Recognition

 ### Overall Objective:

-- Training, validating, testing RNN models (with LSTM cells) using data from open-source video datasets.
+- Training, validating, testing different models using data from UCF-101 datasets

+- Compare the performance of different models and try to analyze the underlying reasons

-- Make the model give reasonable descriptions with word or sentence when it's fed with new videos.
+- Maybe combine the model with best performance into a small application which give the prediction when fed with videos.

 ### File Structure